Khama Rhino Sanctuary Camp, Botswana

 As with any wildlife experience, no two experiences are going to be the same.
 Nonetheless, it is often useful to read others’ experiences to get an idea of what your trip may be like.

-We saw heaps of rhinos on the two days we were there but we also read reviews from others that they didn’t see any!
-We would recommend afternoon game drives for the best chance to see them as they seem to like their ‘lay-ins’ and we only saw them accidentally in the mornings.
+We saw heaps of rhinos on the two days we were there, but we also read reviews from others that they didn’t see any!
+We would recommend afternoon game drives for the best chance to see them as they seem to like their ‘lay-ins’, and we only saw them accidentally in the mornings.

-You’ll see what I mean by that below.
+You’ll see what I mean below.

 A Morning Surprise

-Bleary-eyed, we trundled out of camp at 6 am in our faithful Bucky, for a morning game drive.
+Bleary-eyed, we trundled out of camp at 6 am in our faithful Bucky for a morning game drive.

-We were no more than 5 minutes along the deep sand track, rounding a corner when we had to brake suddenly.
+We were no more than 5 minutes along the deep sand track, rounding a corner, when we had to brake suddenly.

 Blocking the way, also bleary-eyed, was a three-tonne rhinoceros.